ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 author of the feature branch thinks the changes are ready to be merged into `main` on the remote repository, they create a PR.
-The PR signals the project maintainers that the contributor would like to merge their feature branch into main, and invites review of the changes made in the branch.
+The PR signals the project maintainers that the contributor would like to merge their feature branch into `main`, and invites review of the changes made in the branch.
 GitHub simplifies the process of viewing the changes by offering a variety of ways to see context differences (diffs) between the main and the feature branch.
 Discussion between